Florida family files complaint with veterinary board after pet pig's gruesome death

 "I would understand if it was an accident," Del Valle said, "I understand accidents do happen, but if it was an accident you would have gone about it differently."

-ABC Action News looked into Dr. Britt — our I-Team even did a story on him in 2013 for allegedly faking a horse's death and keeping it.
-He reached a settlement then, without admitting guilt and was given a fine and probation.

-We also learned that he was on probation a second time too.
-We looked into Dr. Britt's vet license and found that about 10 years ago he was investigated for letting another animal bleed to death.
+We learned that Britt was on probation a second time.
+Dr. Britt's vet license 10 years ago was investigated for letting another animal bleed to death.

 Documents show that Britt reached a settlement again for probation and was told to do 10 hours of continuing education.